 - Clean carrots and slice them into medium pieces/Diagonal.

-- Cut sweet pepper into small pieces.
+- Cut the sweet pepper into small pieces.

 - Wash and cut the scallion into small pieces.

-- Prepare ackee and saltfish on their own by frying up both in a frying pan with your preferred seasonings.
+- Prepare ackee and saltfish on their own by frying both up in a frying pan with your preferred seasonings.

 - Add pot to the stove with about 2 cups of water.